Warning

 Saved Positions¶

 The Saved Positions dropdown displays a list of previously stored positions.
-Use Saved Positions for jogging to known locations in the work area — for example a specific corner or commonly used jig.
+Use Saved Positions for jogging to known locations in the work area — for example a specific corner or indexed locations on your favorite jig.
 Manage the contents of this list by clicking the Manage button.

 For information on managing Saved Positions, see Managing Saved Positions.